 After the Storm

-Avoid Scams: Unfortunately, “storm chasers” prey on vulnerable homeowners, promising quick fixes and offering to relieve you of the “burden” or “hassle” or dealing with your insurance company.
-If you sign an Assignment of Benefits contract, you relinquish control of your claim to a contractor – a decision that could cost you money, or even your home, if a contractorplaces a lien on your home for unpaid repair bills.
+- Avoid Scams: Unfortunately, “storm chasers” prey on vulnerable homeowners, promising quick fixes and offering to relieve you of the “burden” or “hassle” or dealing with your insurance company.
 To avoid this problem, call your insurance company to report your claim before hiring a contractor.
 Remember: It's illegal for roofing contractors to solicit customers.

 When it comes to hurricane safety, failing to plan could mean planning to fail, so now’s the time to review your policy, emergency plan, supplies and deductible to make sure your family is prepared.